AT A GLANCE

 With a distinctive focus on collaboration and hands-on learning—including funded internships or research opportunities for every student—Earlham College prepares graduates for lives of purpose and accomplishment.

 What brings students to Earlham?
 For starters, a world-class faculty.
 Earlham is renowned for its unusually strong commitment to undergraduate teaching, ranking seventh nationally for “Best Classroom Experience” by The Princeton Review, among other accolades.

 What course will you set?
-Environmental studies?
-Peace and global studies?
+Peace and Global Studies?
+Environmental Studies?
 Neuroscience?
-Maybe you’ve never heard of border studies or encountered a major in human development and social relations.
-At Earlham you will.
-The College’s program offerings will introduce you to new concepts, new ideas, and even carry you to new lands and continents.
-Along the way, you just may change your life and shape your world.
+Maybe you’ve never heard of Border Studies or encountered a major in Human Development and Social Relations.
+At Earlham, you will.
+The College’s program offerings will introduce you to new concepts and ideas and even carry you to new lands and continents.

 With such a variety of students, campus life at Earlham is both lively and welcoming.
 Earlham embraces cultural and individual differences alike and offers unparalleled opportunities for leadership, friendship, and community.